neoforged/.github/primers/1.21.11/index.md

         - `$VertexInfo` is now a record
     - `ItemBlockRenderTypes#getRenderType(ItemStack)`
     - `LightTexture#turnOffLightLayer`, `turnOnLightLayer` are removed
-    - `LevelRenderer#onChangeMaxAnisotropy` - Resets the chunk layer sampler on anisotropic level change.
+    - `LevelRenderer#resetSampler` - Resets the chunk layer sampler.
     - `PostPass`
         - `$Input#bilinear` - Whether to use a bilinear filter.
         - `$TextureInput` now takes in a `boolean` representing whether to use a bilinear filter